 When is a consultation with the data protection authority required?

 The WP29 adopted a quite straight forward approach on the matter, limiting the need to perform a consultation with the competent privacy authority only to cases when the PIA “reveals high residual risks”.

-The issue might be “tricky” since if a controller decides to initiate a consultation with the data protection authority, it means that it is not fully confident as to the measures implemented in order to minimise risks reviewed as part of the data protection impact assessment.
+The issue might be “tricky” since if a controller decides to initiate a consultation with the data protection authority, it means that it is not fully confident as to the measures implemented in order to minimize risks reviewed as part of the data protection impact assessment.